IFIT - more information

-Is corporate approval required for the expression of interest and/or full project proposal?
+Is corporate approval required for the project proposal?

-Corporate approval does not need to be shown at the expression of interest (EOI) or full project phase.
-However, applicants are encouraged to include this information in either/both if corporate board approval has been secured.
+Corporate approval does not need to be shown at the project proposal phase.
+However, applicants are encouraged to include this information if corporate board approval has been secured.

 Corporate approval is required at the due diligence phase for short-listed projects being considered for funding.

 Is a project eligible if I do not share the intellectual property of the technology in my application?